jimothy001/GrayScottPerlin/README.md

 ### Reaction Diffusion With Local Biases

-[2-3 sentence explanation for RD and its applications]
+Reaction diffusion is a simulation of how two chemicals react to each other and diffuse when combined.

-An explainer for reaction diffusion can be found here: http://karlsims.com/rd.html
+An outstanding explainer for reaction diffusion can be found here: http://karlsims.com/rd.html

 The reaction diffusion equations use 2D Laplacian functions that describe diffusion behaviors for chemicals A and B across a 2D array.
-They are convolutional  operations, insofar as they influence the state of a cell based on its neighbors.
+They are convolutional  operations, insofar as the state of each cell is based on its neighbors.
 Weights are symmetrical and add up to 1.

 ![](https://github.com/jimothy001/GrayScottPlus/blob/main/pngs/convolutionBasic.png)